 T0: There is no evidence of a primary tumor in the bladder.

 Ta: This refers to noninvasive papillary carcinoma.
-This kind of growth often is found on a small section of tissue that easily can be removed with TURBT and tends to be recurrent.
+This type of growth often is found on a small section of tissue that easily can be removed with TURBT.
+However, it tends to come back after treatment.

-Tis: This stage is carcinoma (cancer) in situ, or "flat tumor."
-This means that the cancer is only found in cells within the lining of the bladder.
-The doctor may also call it non-muscle-invasive/superficial bladder cancer or noninvasive flat carcinoma (the cancer is on or near the surface of the bladder).
+Tis: This stage is carcinoma (cancer) in situ or a "flat tumor."
+This means that the cancer is only found on or near the surface of the bladder.
+The doctor may also call it non-muscle-invasive/superficial bladder cancer or noninvasive flat carcinoma.
 This type of bladder cancer often comes back after treatment, usually as another noninvasive cancer in the bladder.

-T1: The tumor has spread to the subepithelial connective tissue (the tissue below the inside lining of the bladder).
+T1: The tumor has spread to the subepithelial connective tissue but does not involve the bladder wall muscle (lamina propria, the tissue below the inside lining of the bladder).

 T2: The tumor has spread to the muscle of the bladder wall.

 T2a: The tumor has spread to the inner half of the muscle of the bladder wall, which may be called the superficial muscle.

 T2b: The tumor has spread to the deep muscle of the bladder (the outer half of the muscle).